timbus-project/extractor-framework/readme.md

 	    <context:annotation-config/>
 	</beans>

 **Note:** These examples are from the Linux Hardware Extractor.
-To implement a new extractor values in the .xml files obviously have to be updated.
+To implement a new extractor, values in the .xml files obviously have to be updated.

 &nbsp;